 Typical Automotive Clutch Assembly The pressure plate is used as the actuator which releases and engages the clutch disc by holding pressure on the disc and the flywheel.

 Pressure Plate Removed

 Clutch Disc An engine flywheel is connected to the crankshaft, and is designed to support the pressure plate that is attached using bolts.

 Engine Flywheel Removed Together these components make up the clutch assembly.

 Clutch Assembly Cutaway A throw out bearing is located on a transmission bearing retainer and is used to push against the fingers of the pressure plate to release and engage the disc, an input shaft rides inside the disc spline which transfers engine power to the transmission.

 Throw Out Bearing - Input Shaft The secondary cylinder and throw out bearing rides against the pressure plate fingers as the pressure plate spins on the flywheel.
 (Note: Optional designs include a clutch fork which is used with an external secondary cylinder or cable.)

 Primary Clutch Cylinder A pilot bearing is used to support the input shaft of the transmission.

 Pilot Bearing Helpful Information When a throw out bearing starts to fail it can make a chirping noise that is audible when the clutch pedal is depressed or released.
 A flywheel is different than a flex plate, which do basically the same job, a flex plate is used in automatic transmission vehicles and is thinner and lighter in weight.
 Most front wheel drive vehicles do not use a pilot bearing.
 Common Problems

-- Clutch slip, which occurs when the clutch disc has worn out and replacement is required.
+- Clutch slip occurs when the clutch disc has worn out and replacement is required.

-- Clutch chatter, this occurs when the pressure plate has failed not producing the correct amount of pressure to hold the disc securely.
+- Clutch chatter, this occurs when the pressure plate has failed by not producing the amount of pressure to hold the disc correctly.